Angelinec23/ai_final_project/README.md

 As a team, we would like to extend our heartfelt gratitude to each person who helped us with this project by offering tremendous support and assistance.

 Without a doubt, we would want to express our sincere gratitude to Professor Chung-Pei Pien for kindly contributing his knowledge and experience in the area of artificial intelligence to this project.
 His insightful feedback and constructive suggestions significantly influenced the trajectory that this project took.
 He helped us significantly improve the caliber of our work.

 We also want to express our appreciation to those individuals for voluntarily allowing us access to their personal information.
 It was essential to get access to this data in order to undertake an in-depth analysis of our ICI Qualifier model.

-In addition, we are offer to convey our gratitude to some of our friends for their invaluable help and moral support throughout this journey.
+Likewise, we are offer to convey our gratitude to some of our friends for their invaluable help and moral support throughout this journey.
 Their suggestions deepened our comprehension and raised the standard of this work as a whole.

-Finally, we want to convey our sincerity to our family for their continual support and tolerance.
+On the final note, we want to convey our sincerity to our family for their continual support and tolerance.
 Their continuous support has been the driving force behind my quest for knowledge and personal development.

-On a final note, we would like to express our gratitude to everyone who was mentioned above for their support and contributions.
-Their cooperation has been really helpful to the achievement of our work, and we are deeply obliged.

 ## References